Babar Khan (officer)

-Raja Muhammad Babar Khan was a military leader and commander of the Ibex Force under the Gilgit Scouts during the First Kashmir War (1947–1948).
+Raja Muhammad Babar Khan was a Pakistani military officer and later a senior police officer.
+He is best known for his actions during he First Kashmir War, as the commander of the Ibex Force under the Gilgit Scouts.
 A key figure in the Gilgit Rebellion, he played an important role in the liberation of Gilgit-Baltistan from Dogra rule and led successful military operations against opposing forces in the region.

 Early life and education

 Khan was born on 25 December 1917, in the royal palace of Nagar, a princely state in the Gilgit Agency.
 He was the son of Sir Shah Sikander Khan, the Mir of Nagar.
 He received his education from Gilgit high school.

 Role in the Gilgit Rebellion

 On 31 October 1947, Major William Brown and Subedar Major Babar Khan led the Gilgit Scouts too surround the Governor's House in Gilgit,.
 They demanded the surrender of Brigadier Ghansara Singh, the then Dogra State Governor.

 This operation led to the surrender of Brigadier Ghansara Singh on 1 November 1947 and the accession of the Gilgit Agency to the Dominion of Pakistan, marking a remarkable change in the history.

 On 2 November, for the first time the Pakistani flag was raised on the Gilgit Scout Lines, under the leadership of Major Brown, proclaiming Gilgit to be a part of Pakistan.